 Brennan, M. (2019, forthcoming).
 'Social Death', in Harris, D. L. (ed.)
-Counting Our Losses: Reflecting on Change, Loss and Transition in Everyday Life.
+Non-Death Loss and Grief: Context and Clinical Implications.
 London and New York: Routledge.

 Brennan, M. (2018) 'Why Materiality in Mourning Matters', in Newby, Z. and Toulson, R. (eds.)
 The Materiality of Mourning: Cross-disciplinary Perspectives (pp. 222-242).
 London and New York: Routledge.

 Brennan, M. and Letherby, G. (2018) 'Auto/Biographical Approaches to Researching Death and Dying: Connections, Continuums, Contrasts', in Borgstrom, E., Ellis, J. and Woodthorpe, K. (eds.)
 Researching Death, Dying and Bereavement.
 London and New York: Routledge.